Tokyo Travel Guide

 6. Facts about travel safety in Tokyo

-Japan is considered among the safest countries in the world and has an extremely low crime rate.
-See facts about the crime level in Japan (and Tokyo):
+Japan is considered one of the safest countries in the world and has an extremely low crime rate.
+See facts about the crime level in Japan:

-Crime: Compare the crime rate in Japan to the crime rate of your own country: Crime Rate
+Crime: Compare the crime rate in Japan with the crime rate in your own country: Crime Rate

-Anyway, it is like for all other destinations always a good idea to take appropriate safety measures and follow travel safety tips.
+In Japan, as in any other country, it is always a good idea to take appropriate safety precautions and follow travel safety advice.

 The corruption level in Japan is also ultra-low.

-Corruption: Compare the corruption index in Japan to the corruption index of your own country: Corruption Index
+Corruption: Compare the corruption index in Japan with the corruption index in your own country: Corruption Index

-Finally, check if you need a travel insurance for your trip – in the unlikely event of something unexpected happening!
+Finally, check if you need a travel insurance for your trip – in the unlikely event that something unexpected happens!

 7. Where to stay in Tokyo